 To look forwards, it can help to look back.
 Think back to a time when you were really happy.
 It might be from your childhood, or even last month!
 What was it about this memory that makes it so happy?

 Would that same thing make you feel just as happy today – would you still respond in the same way?
 This question can both show us how our needs evolve over time, and remind us of our core values, likes, and dislikes.

 "To look forwards, sometimes it can help to look back"

 4. What am I like when I’m alone?

 Whether it’s in the workplace or at social gatherings, we all have to adapt the way that we present ourselves throughout the day.
 It’s a natural thing to do, and it’s part of understanding social situations and getting on with other people.

 But at the end of the day, when you’re on your own, what are you like?
 What’s your focus, or your default mood?
 What activities do you find yourself drawn to?
 What music do you listen to, or films do you watch?
 Reflect on this question and, if you find it hard to answer, perhaps try to schedule in some alone time, so you can concentrate on tuning-in.

 5. What really matters to me?

-What things make your heart sing and your blood boil?
+What things make your heart sing, or your blood boil?

 You might be very passionate about a particular cause – if so, take some time to think about what it is about that cause that matters so much to you.
-It may be your job, or your friends or your family.
+It may be your job, or your friends, or your family.
 It could be a hobby, or volunteer work.
-Or it might even be a dream that you’re still chasing.
+Or it might even be the dream that you’re still set on chasing.